 Have you considered pediatrics as a career path?
 Working with kids can be an intimidating prospect for some inexperienced dentists.
-Regardless of whether you pursue a pediatric specialty or choose a path in family dentistry, it is unlikely you will go your entire career without treating any kids.
-However, for some new dentists, working with children is an appealing goal with tons of potential benefits.
-With great pay and solid job prospects, it’s definitely worth considering!
+Whether you pursue a pediatric specialty or choose a path in family dentistry, you will unlikely go your entire career without treating kids.
+However, for some new dentists, working with children is an appealing goal with many potential benefits.
+With excellent pay and solid job prospects, it’s definitely worth considering!
 Have you considered how to become a pediatric dentist?

 Before “How,” Think About “Why” You Want to Become a Pediatric Dentist

-There are many amazing reasons to pursue pediatric dentistry.
-From job stability and great income to a fun work environment and tons of opportunities, pediatrics offers tons of benefits for doctors who pursue it.
-However, the mission is the truly important reason to consider working with children.
+There are many excellent reasons to pursue pediatric dentistry.
+From job stability and high income to a fun work environment, pediatrics offers many benefits for doctors who pursue it.
+However, the mission is an important reason to consider working with children.

 Pediatric dentists set the stage for their patients’ lifelong relationship with dentistry.
-If you are considering pediatrics as a specialty, understand that you are taking on a huge responsibility.
-For many, if not most of your patients, you will be the first dentist they ever meet.
+If you are considering pediatrics as a specialty, understand that you are taking on a considerable responsibility.
+For many, if not most, of your patients, you will be the first dentist they ever meet.
 You may be their only dentist from the first tooth to high school graduation.
-You must be ready and willing to help patients and their parents work through anxiety and build trust so they can embrace a life of great oral health.
+You must be ready and willing to help patients and their parents work through anxiety and build trust so they can embrace a life of excellent oral health.

-One great thing about kids: they’re brutally honest.
+One good thing about kids: they’re brutally honest.
 If you’re thinking about working with children, be sure your motivation is in the right place.
-Kids have a spider-sense for knowing when you don’t want to be there.
+Kids have a spider sense for knowing when you don’t want to be there.
 If you are considering pediatrics just for the paycheck, think again.

 Working with kids can also be one of the most rewarding experiences in the industry.
-Ask any pediatric dentist and they will tell you how much it means to make such a huge difference in the lives of their patients.
-It’s a challenging road that will ask a lot of you, but for most dentists, it is well worth the effort!
+Ask any pediatric dentist, and they will tell you how much it means to make such a massive difference in the lives of their patients.
+It’s a challenging road that will ask a lot of you, but it is well worth the effort for most dentists!

 Get Some Pediatric Experience!

 You will go through a pediatric rotation as part of your dental school program.
 This will allow you to try out your sea legs and get a sense of how comfortable you are working with kids.
-For some doctors-in-training, this will be a nonstarter.
-Many of you won’t feel comfortable with the level of energy required to keep little patients comfortable and convince them to work with you in the chair.
-For those of you with the energy and patience to engage with pediatric patients and make their experience fun and positive, you may find yourself drawn to the idea of specializing.
+For some doctors in training, this will be a non-starter.
+Many of you will feel uncomfortable with the level of energy required to keep little patients comfortable and convince them to work with you in the chair.
+For those of you with the power and patience to engage with pediatric patients and make their experience fun and positive, you may find yourself drawn to the idea of specializing.

 Learning on the Job Can Be a Key Part of How to Become a Pediatric Dentist

-It may take more than just your dental school rotation to decide for sure whether specializing in pediatrics is the right move for you.
-After all, you can also work with kids in a family dental setting without needing to go through the additional schooling or expense of specializing.
-As CDP dentist Dr. Lindsay Cua puts it, “When I graduated, I had limited experience with pediatric patients, but since being here, I’ve been given the opportunity and support I need to take it to the next level.”
+It may take more than just your dental school rotation to decide whether specializing in pediatrics is the right move for you.
+After all, you can also work with kids in a family dental setting without going through the additional schooling or expense of specializing.

-Here at CDP, we believe in the value of learning on the job.
-There is no match for real-world experience when it comes to honing your essential skills as a dentist.
-That is why we make it a point to partner each new dentist with a mentor who can help them make the most of those new experiences.
-Dr. Cua explains how valuable her mentors have been:
+Here at CDP, we believe in learning on the job.
+There is no match for real-world experience when honing your essential skills as a dentist.
+That is why we make it a point to partner each new dentist with a mentor who can help them make the most of those unique experiences.

 Becoming a Pediatric Specialist Requires Additional Training

-Working in a family practice with demographics that lean toward young patients can offer many dentists a great balance between pediatric and adult cases.
-Working with families can also allow you to further help the littlest family members by boosting the oral health and dental IQ of their parents in ways specialists can’t.
+Working in a family practice with demographics that lean toward young patients can offer many dentists an outstanding balance between pediatric and adult cases.
+Working with families can also allow you to further help the littlest family members by boosting their parents’ oral health and dental IQ in ways specialists can’t.

 If you decide that specializing is the right call for you, be prepared for another two to three years of pediatric residency.
-In your job search, you will need to demonstrate comfort and experience working with kids.
-Taking some time to work with kids in a general practice after dental school may also enhance your standing in seeking a specialization and job placement later.
+You must demonstrate comfort and experience working with kids in your job search.
+Working with kids in general practice after dental school may also enhance your standing in seeking a specialization and job placement later.

 Should you decide to complete a pediatric residency, you will receive a certificate of specialization.
-Depending on where you choose to work, the state may also require additional training in sedation, and some doctors choose to pursue additional degrees as well.
+Depending on where you choose to work, the state may also require additional training in sedation.
+Some doctors decide to pursue additional degrees as well.
 While not strictly necessary, the training gained from advanced degrees may allow you to offer even higher levels of service for patients who need it and earn more attractive compensation.

 Regardless of your level of specialization, embracing the opportunity to work with kids will always enhance your career path.
 Dentists who work well with children will find themselves with plenty of opportunities.
 Whether you choose the path to practice ownership or a long-term associateship, embracing pediatrics can open doors and enhance long-term relationships with your patients and their families!